ImperialCollegeLondon/pyrealm/docs/source/users/splash.md

 # The `splash` submodule

-The {mod}`~pyrealm.splash` module provides the SPLASH v1.0 model for estimating **soil moisture, actual evapotranspiration (AET) and soil water runoff** for a site {cite:p}`davis:2017a`.
+The {mod}`~pyrealm.splash` module provides the SPLASH v1.0 model for estimating **soil moisture, actual evapotranspiration (AET) and surface water runoff** for sites {cite:p}`davis:2017a`.
 The module in `pyrealm` completely reimplements the original SPLASH code (see [the api notes](../api/splash_api.md) for details) but the outputs are benchmarked against outputs from the original code in the `pyrealm` code testing.